Noah0401/testing2/Docs/source/tutorial/start_in_10min.rst

 ..
 Note::
-    You need to import the method you want to use for pre-train from **preTain** and import the level of the task you want to perform from **tasker**
+    You need to import the method you want to use for Pre-Train from **PreTrain** and import the level of the task you want to perform from **Tasker**

-- preTain your model
+- PreTrain your model.

 .. code-block:: python